Who can join the Anthony Nolan register?

 Is donating painful?

-If you donate through peripheral blood stem cell collection, you might have flu-like symptoms over the three days you receive the injections that stimulate your body to release blood stem cells.
+If you donate through peripheral blood stem cell collection, you might have flu-like symptoms over the four days you receive the injections that stimulate your body to release blood stem cells.
 These usually go away within 24 hours of the last injection.

 After a bone marrow donation, you may have some short-term discomfort in your lower back.

 Watch our animation to find out more about what’s involved.

 Do I have to be dead to donate stem cells?

 No. We can only take blood stem cell donations while the donor is alive.

 Are there any long-term health risks associated with receiving granulocyte colony-stimulating factor (G-CSF)?

 G-CSF is a naturally-occurring hormone which increases the number of stem cells your body produces.